-Bitcoin gift is one the best ways to surprise someone like me.
+Sending Bitcoin to me is one of the best ways to surprise someone.

-Ok, a special person’s birthday is coming up, and this person got you a really nice pair of shoes for you last time around.
+Ok, a special person’s birthday is coming up, and this person got you a pair of really nice shoes last time around.

 But here’s a novel idea – what about giving cryptocurrency as a gift?